Reconcyl/eso/dreaderef/README.md

 the value of the cell at index `n` on the tape, `[[n]]` represent the value of the cell at index `[n]` on the tape, etc.

-A Dreaderef program is a list of integers which represents the initial contents of this tape.
+A Dreaderef program is a list of integers which represent the initial contents of this tape.
 At the beginning of execution, all the integers in the program are written to the tape, starting at index 0 and extending to the right.
 All other locations on the tape are intialized with 0.